Code-Institute-Submissions/soundkissstudio/README.md

 ## Design Choices - Lessons

-[Pias.com](https://www.pias.com/) however also demonstrates that many sites are now full of animation and interactive elements, and I decided that for my studio site many of these would be redundant and perhaps viewed as trying just a little too hard to impress.
+[Pias.com](https://www.pias.com/) is also an example a website that is full of animation and interactive elements, and I decided that for my studio site many of these would be redundant and perhaps viewed as trying just a little too hard to impress.
 The ultimate goal of my website is to promote direct ‘personal’ contact, and if anything too much detail feels quite impersonal and overwhelming.

 ## Design Mk1

 From the outset I decided I wanted to use bootstrap in this project, and with the recent release of Bootstrap 5 Beta, I thought I would try the latest version.

-Browsing Bootstrap's documentation I decided on a single page design , which I thought I would build using Accordion architecture to allow users to select what content they would like to see.
+Browsing Bootstrap's documentation I decided on a single page design, which I thought I would build using Accordion architecture to allow users to select what content they would like to see.
 Below is the wireframe for the site.

 ![Soundkiss Studio initial website design](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/soundkisswire1.png)